Ahmed-Yosri14/E-Commerce-System/README.md

 - **SOLID Principles:**
   The codebase is structured to follow SOLID principles for maintainability and extensibility.
-- **Strategy Pattern:**
+- **Decorator Pattern:**
-  Used for expiration and shipping logic.
+  Used for expiration and shipping logic, allowing dynamic composition of product features.
-- **Pipeline/Chain of Responsibility:**
+- **Separation of Concerns:**
-  Used for extensible checkout validation steps.
-- **Dependency Injection:**
-  Services and strategies are injected for flexibility and testability.
+  Business logic, presentation, and data management are well separated.

 ---

 ## Assumptions

-- Product quantities are decremented only after successful checkout.
+- model.Product quantities are decremented only after successful checkout.
 - Expired products cannot be purchased.
 - Shipping is calculated only for shippable items.
 - All output is to the console.